DataONEorg/k8s-cluster/authorization/custom-rolebindings/custom-rolebindings.md

     cd argo-workflows/manifests/base/crds
     kubectl create -k ./full
     ```

+> [!NOTE]
-   (**Note**: Don't use `kubectl apply`, since that doesn't handle the large documentation sizes in the argo crd definitions, resulting in errors)
+> Don't use `kubectl apply`, since that doesn't handle the large documentation sizes in the argo crd definitions, resulting in errors)